marytanaelwriter/tech-portfolio/sample-1.md

 2. Give them a deadline to test the runbook.
 3. Once the operators are done testing the runbook, schedule a call or meeting with them.
 4. During the meeting, ask for their input on the runbook and their overall experience using it.
-	4.1 If the operators are satisfied with the runbook, you can proceed to **Step 8: Approve**.
+	4.1 If the operators are satisfied with the runbook, you can proceed to [Step 8: Approve](#step-8-approve).
 	4.2 If not, proceed to the following step.
 5. If the operators are not satisfied or you feel that you can still update the draft, revise and edit the runbook draft based on the feedback and meeting discussions.
 6. Repeat the previous step until the runbook draft is deemed clear, accessible, and usable.